Editorial Guidelines

 - Architectural Critique: Criticism is a core part of our identity.
 When appropriate, editors are encouraged to add an analytical layer that addresses spatial quality, materials, urban impact, social relevance, and environmental performance.
 Critique must be respectful, evidence based, and focused on architecture, not individuals.

 - Internal Linking: All articles should reference related content within ArchUp to guide readers and reinforce topic classification.
-Editors should link to relevant sections such as Architecture, Cities, Design, Projects, Building Materials, Research, and Sustainability.
+Editors should link to relevant sections such as Architecture, Cities, Design, Projects, Building Materials, and Research.

 Content Streams and Labels